rexrainbow/phaser3-rex-notes/docs/docs/tilemap.md

         - `scene` : A Scene reference, passed to the Game Objects constructors.
 Default is map's scene.
         - `container` : Optional Container to which the Game Objects are added.
         - `key`, `frame` : Optional key of a Texture to be used.
+    - Create game objects by tile
+        ```javascript
+        var sprites = map.createFromTiles(indexes, replacements, spriteConfig);
+        // var sprites = map.createFromTiles(indexes, replacements, spriteConfig, scene, camera, layer);
+        ```
+        - `indexes` : The tile index, or array of indexes
+        - `replacements` :
+            - `null` : Leave the tiles unchanged
+            - Array of indexes : One-to-one mapping `indexes` to `replacements`.
+        - `spriteConfig` : The config object to pass into the Sprite creator (i.e. `scene.make.sprite`).
+        - `scene` : The Scene to create the Sprites within.
+        - `camera` : The Camera to use when determining the world XY.
+        - `layer` : The Tilemap Layer to act upon.

 ### Map